yothin/DCModel/README.md

 Requires at least iOS 5/OSX 10.7 or above.
 Also required is: https://github.com/daltoniam/GPHTTPRequest.
 JSONKit will also be used if it is included in your app.

-# install #
+# Install #

-The recommended approach for installing DCMOdel is via the CocoaPods package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installing DCModel is via the CocoaPods package manager, as it provides flexible dependency management and dead simple installation.

 via CocoaPods